 - The polyethylene insert – a plastic insert that fits between the tibial component and the talar component and acts as the cushion or cartilage for the replaced ankle joint.

 Exactech found that one of the packaging layers for the polyethylene insert used in both the total knee replacement and the total ankle replacement did not conform to specifications.
-It found that the layer may allow oxygen from air to diffuse into the plastic insert before it is implanted in the knee or ankle.
+It found that the layer may allow oxygen to diffuse into the plastic insert before it is implanted in the knee or ankle.
 When a large amount of oxygen spreads into the plastic insert during storage, before the insert is implanted, it can lead to oxidation.
 Oxidation can cause the components of the implant to wear out prematurely and cause damage to the plastic after it is implanted in the patient’s body causing injury to the patient.
 Without the plastic insert, there is no cushioning to absorb the impact of movement causing pain and injury to the patient.

 Device Recall Updates: